downloadpizza/book-1/en/math.md

 ## `in:` and `not-in:`

-You can check is value is one of a set of values, or not one of a set of values, using the `in:` and `not-in:` operators.
+You can check if a value is in a set of values or not using the `in:` and `not-in:` operators.

 ```
 > = 1 in: [1 2 3]